MicrosoftDocs/azure-docs/articles/static-web-apps/nextjs.md

 ## Hybrid Next.js applications (preview)

-Static Web Apps supports deploying hybrid Next.js websites where you can choose between static generation and server-side rendering (SSR) on a per page basis.
+Static Web Apps supports deploying hybrid Next.js websites where you can choose between static generation and server-side rendering (SSR) on a **per page basis**.
 Static Generation is often used over SSR for performance reasons.

 Key features that are available in the preview are: